fai-songprasit/fai-songprasit/README.md

 - 🔭 Portfolio - https://fai-songprasit.herokuapp.com/

 ***If you're wondering why there are gaps in my GitHub activity:***
-**April - July** - throughout the Enspiral Dev Academy Web Development bootcampwe often worked on paired programming and the commits are through another student's GitHub account.
+**April - July** - throughout the Enspiral Dev Academy Web Development bootcamp we often engaged in pair programming and the commits are through another student's GitHub account.
-**August - current** - I am in the process of solidifying my JavaScript techniques on Codewars and HackerRank!
+**August - current** - currently in the process of solidifying my JavaScript techniques on Codewars and HackerRank!

 <!--